roshniiii10/Mathematical-Summary-Report-LaTex/README.md

 ---

-## 🛠 Requirements

-To compile the `.tex` file locally:

-- LaTeX distribution (TeX Live / MiKTeX / Overleaf)
-- Recommended compiler: `pdflatex` or `latexmk`

----

 ## 🎯 Purpose

 This report demonstrates proficiency in LaTeX, academic writing, and mathematical exposition — key skills for roles involving research, technical communication, or mathematically intensive software development.

----

-## 📬 Contact

-Feel free to explore or reuse parts of the LaTeX structure for your own academic writing.
-For queries, connect with me via [GitHub](https://github.com/your-username) or [LinkedIn](https://www.linkedin.com/in/your-profile).